shanthiniks/BruiseFinder/README.md

-#  BruiseFinder: Early Detection and Classification of Bruise in Plum Fruit 🍒🔍
+#  BruiseFinder: Early Detection and Classification of Bruise in Plum Fruit using Hyperspectral Images🍒🔍

 Hyperspectral images of both unbruised plums and plums with impact-induced bruises are captured at seven different time intervals
 (30 minutes, 1 hour, 3 hours, 6 hours, 12 hours, 24 hours, and 48 hours).
 These images are used for early bruise detection and classification of bruise in plum fruit.